furechan/mplchart/README.md

 - `Price` for price line plots
 - `Volume` for volume bar plots
 - `Peaks` to mark peaks and valleys
+- `SameAxes` to use same axes as last plot
+- `NewAxes` to use new axes above or below
+- `LinePlot` draw an indicator as line plot
+- `AreaPlot` draw an indicator as area plot
+- `BarPlot` draw an indicator as bar plot

 ## Builtin Indicators

-The libary contains some basic technical analysis indicators implemented in pandas/numpy.
+The libary includes some standard technical analysis indicators implemented in pandas/numpy.
-Indicators are classes and must be instantiated before being used as parameters to the plot api.
+Indicators are classes and must be instantiated as objects before being used with the plot api.

 Some of the indicators included are: